I3lacx/Pythonbot/README.md

 # Pythonbot
 From nothing to a bot for games

-Summary:
+Quick command guide:
---> git pull
---> git commit -a -m "my comment"
---> git push
+--> git pull            #to update your local files --> git add .           #to add new created files or directories --> git commit -a -m "my comment"     #to save new changes (local) --> git push            #upload those changes onto the

 To download from this pack use git: first enter: git clone "link from here"